Presumptive Democrat presidential nominee Joe Biden released his compulsory plan for helping American blacks– should he win the November election.

-However, Biden is right about the inability of blacks to access superior education– but Biden and fellow Democrats are the reasons why.
+However, Biden is right about the inability of blacks to access superior education– but Biden and fellow Democrats are why.

-Blacks have been underserved by second-rate government schooling for generations.
-This is mostly due to the considerable influence that teachers’ unions have on the Democrat Party.
-The Center for Responsive Politics shows that for over two decades, 94 percent of political donations from teachers unions have gone to the Democrat Party.
-In the 2018 election, 96 percent of political contributions given by teachers unions went to Democrats.
+For generations, blacks have been underserved by second-rate government schooling due to the considerable influence that teachers’ unions have on the Democrat Party.
+The Center for Responsive Politics shows that for over two decades, 94 percent of political donations from teachers’ unions have gone to the Democrat Party.
+In the 2018 election, 96 percent of political contributions given by teachers’ unions went to Democrats.

 That’s why Democrats refuse to give black students a chance to access better academic prospects.

-Like traditional public schools, charter schools are publicly funded.
+Like traditional public schools, charter schools are funded publicly.
 Unlike their counterparts, charter schools are privately run.
 Equally important, teachers at charter schools seldom unionize.

-This means charters can fire bad teachers, a privilege rarely exercised at public schools.
-The absence of unions limits the power of bureaucrats to prioritize job security for teachers and administrators above educating students– particularly poor students– in disadvantaged areas.
+Consequently, charters can fire bad teachers, a privilege rarely exercised at public schools.
+The absence of unions limits the power of bureaucrats to prioritize job security for teachers and administrators above educating students– impoverished students– in disadvantaged areas.

-Many charter schools do for poor minority students what traditional public schools don’t– provide superior instruction for its pupils.
+Many charter schools do for poor minority students what traditional public schools don’t– provide superior instruction for their pupils.

-Stanford University’s Center for Research on Education Outcomes has shown that students enrolled in charter schools, especially in urban neighborhoods, learn significantly more than their public school counterparts.
-This has been true in places like New York City where charter school enrollment exceeds 126,000 students.
+Stanford University’s Center for Research on Education Outcomes has shown that students enrolled in charter schools, especially in urban neighborhoods, learn significantly more than their public-school counterparts.
+This increased learning is confirmed in New York City, where charter school enrollment exceeds 126,000 students.
 Last year, 81,300 students applied, via lottery, for 33,000 seats at New York City charters.
 Eighty percent of these students are economically disadvantaged– 52 percent are black.

-When it comes to measurements of proficiency, poor black students gain the most from charter school education.
+Regarding proficiency measurements, poor black students gain the most from charter school education.
 Sixty-four percent of black students in New York’s charter schools demonstrated competence in math, compared to 28 percent of black students in New York’s public schools and 32 percent statewide.
-In 2019, one of the city’s most accomplished charter schools, Success Academy Bronx 2, had an entire eighth-grade class ace the Algebra I Regents exam– the mandatory standardized test that determines student ability when compared to statewide learning benchmarks.
+In 2019, one of the city’s most accomplished charter schools, Success Academy Bronx 2, had an entire eighth-grade class ace the Algebra I Regents exam.
+This mandatory standardized test determines student ability when compared to statewide learning benchmarks.
 This school is in the nation’s poorest congressional district.

-Many of New York’s charter school’s outperform the city’s public schools, threatening the controlling influence of teachers unions.
+Many of New York’s charter schools outperform the city’s public schools, threatening the controlling influence of teachers’ unions.
 It’s why Mayor Bill DeBlasio and American Federation of Teachers President Randi Weingarten have repeatedly sought to interrupt and diminish the accomplishments of Success Academy.
 Charter school success isn’t limited to New York City.
-This kind of success is seen across the country.
+This kind of success is evident across the country.

 Biden’s plan gives perfunctory lip service to black voters about subpar education.
-Blacks aren’t given the independence to choose their children’s education despite increasing support for school reform and charter school alternatives.
-This ensures that black students will continue receiving inferior education.
+Disallowing blacks to choose what schools their children attend ensures that black students will continue receiving an inferior education.
+Democrats have refused to give blacks the independence to choose their children’s education despite increasing support for school reform and charter school alternatives.

 Meanwhile, Democrat party leaders send their children to high-achieving schools of their choice.

-When Joe Biden claims that black homeowners are victims to undervaluation, he’s obviously suggesting that discrimination is the cause.
+When Joe Biden claims that black homeowners are victims of undervaluation, he’s suggesting that discrimination is the cause.

-Many blacks choose to live in neighborhoods near other blacks– sometimes that means living in areas with lower home values.
-However, most blacks don’t live in ghetto areas, so the impact of low inner city property values doesn’t apply to black homeowners as a whole.
+Many blacks live in neighborhoods near other blacks– sometimes in areas with lower home values.
+However, most blacks don’t live in ghetto areas, so the impact of common inner-city property values doesn’t apply to black homeowners.

-Several (non-exhaustive) variables affect the appraisal of a house: location, neighborhood, proximity to schools; quality of schools, proximity to parks, square footage, crime levels, noise, the economy, etc. Where does racial discrimination factor in?
+Several (non-exhaustive) variables affect the appraisal of a house: location, neighborhood, proximity to schools, quality of schools, proximity to parks, square footage, crime levels, noise, the economy, etc. Where does racial discrimination factor into these variables?

-With respect to the black poverty level, I agree– it is too high.
+Concerning the black poverty level, I agree– it is too high.
+But, at under 21 percent, black poverty hit its lowest level since the mid-1960s.
 While the overall poverty rate in 2018 was 11.8 percent, the black poverty rate was 20.8 percent.
-But, at under 21 percent, black poverty hit its lowest level since the mid-1960s.

-A major influence to the poverty gap is marriage rates.
+A significant influence on the poverty gap is marriage rates.

-Black marriage rates are lower than their white counterparts– and lower than the national average.
+Black marriage rates are lower than their white counterparts and the national average.
 Black women marry less than other women.
-Sixty-five percent of black children are raised in single parent homes, which are predominately headed by women.
+Sixty-five percent of black children are raised in single-parent homes, predominately headed by women.
 The poverty rate for black, female-headed households in 2018 was 32 percent.

-The poverty rate for black married couples, however, has been under 10 percent for almost 30 years.
+However, the poverty rate for black married couples has been under 10 percent for almost 30 years.

 There are significant economic benefits to marriage.
 If Biden were serious about reducing black poverty, he would advocate that blacks get –and stay– married.